 - 1. Facility Removal.
-Within 90 days of project termination, the permittees shall remove all fish, pen and grow-out structures, anchoring devices, materials, and equipment. - 2.
+Within 90 days of project termination, the permittee shall remove all fish, cages and grow-out structures, anchoring devices, materials, and equipment. - 2.
 Facility Purpose.
-The permittees shall use the grow-out facility only for the purpose of rearing white seabass (Atractoscion nobilis) supplied through the Ocean Resources and Enhancement Hatchery Program ("OREHP") of the California Department of Fish and Game ("CDFG"). - 3.
+The permittee shall use the grow-out facility only for the purpose of rearing and releasing of white seabass (Atractoscion nobilis) supplied through the Ocean Resources and Enhancement Hatchery Program ("OREHP") of the California Department of Fish and Game ("CDFG"). - 3.
 Compliance with Memorandum of Agreement.
-The permittees shall design, construct, operate, and maintain the grow-out facility in strict compliance with all directions of the Joint Panel established under the 1994 Memorandum of Agreement ("MOA") by and between the California Coastal Commission, the CDFG, the Ocean Resources Enhancement Advisory Panel, and the Southern California Edison Company, including those specified in the OREHP PROCEDURES MANUAL FOR THE GROWOUT OF JUVENILE WHITE SEABASS.
+The permittee shall design, construct, operate, and maintain the grow-out facility in strict compliance with all directions of the Joint Panel established under the 1994 Memorandum of Agreement ("MOA") by and between the California Coastal Commission, the CDFG, the Ocean Resources Enhancement Advisory Panel, and the Southern California Edison Company, including those specified in the OREHP PROCEDURES MANUAL FOR THE GROWOUT OF JUVENILE WHITE SEABASS.
 The directions and provisions of the MOA and the Procedures Manual are incorporated herein by reference as though set forth in full and are made a part of this permit. - 4.
 Maintenance and Cleaning of Grow-out Facility.
-The permittees shall use and maintain the grow-out facility in a manner that protects localized water quality, benthic habitat, and human health.
-Maintenance measures shall include regular cleaning of the pen to remove excess food, and diseased and parasite infested and deformed fish.
+The permittee shall use and maintain the grow-out facility in a manner that protects localized water quality, benthic habitat, and human health.
+Maintenance measures shall include regular cleaning of the cages to remove excess food, and diseased and parasite infested and deformed fish.
 Diseased, parasite infested, and deformed fish shall be destroyed and disposed of in a permitted upland solid waste disposal facility.
-All below water pen screening shall be regularly cleaned to prevent fouling.
-Damaged screening shall be immediately repaired or replaced to ensure the integrity of all enclosures.
+All below water cage screening and netting shall be regularly cleaned to prevent fouling.
+Damaged screening and netting shall be immediately repaired or replaced to ensure the integrity of all enclosures.
 Any unplanned release or escape of fish shall be reported immediately to the Executive Director of the Coastal Commission (hereinafter "Executive Director") and the CDFG.